Hgoatly/events_api/README.md

 It includes the following endpoints:

 1. GET /api/events/
-- Which returns a list of events
+- Which returns a list of events.
+This is reached by clicking on the 'events' URL on the API root page.

 2. GET /api/events/:id/
 - Which returns a specific event.
 This can be reached by clicking on the URL field on an individual event.